joydriver-sys/Cataclysm-Bright-Nights---Rebalance-Mod/README.md

 # Testing

 To test the gameplay changes, I rolled two characters and played with the rebalance mods enabled.
 Each of them had 8 in all stats, and the following traits: Indefatiguable, Pain Resistant, Scout, Packrat, Strong Back.
 The first character was a basic Survivor, and died to a small mob of zombies in late Spring.
-The second character was a HazMat, and has survived to early fall so far.
+The second character was a HazMat, and has survived to early fall so far (albeit with some VERY close calls and lucky finds).
 Based on these runs, I judged the changes to be quite challenging, but very playable.

 # Recommended Settings and Content Mods